aaronwdev/user-exercises-rest/README.md

 ### IDE Plugins
 The project uses Lombok.
 So you will need to install this plugin otherwise you will see compile errors.

+### Running CI on Travis
+There is .travis.yml created which runs both the unit and integration tests.

+If the tests pass then a new docker image is published to https://hub.docker.com/r/aaronmwilliams/user-exercises-rest/

 ### Running Tests on Jenkins
 You can create a Jenkins Build pointing to the `*/jenkinsfile`.